Mattel Inc. (MAT): Are the Stars Lining Up for Investors?

-Mattel Inc. (MAT) is priced at $19.80 after the most recent trading session.
-At the very opening of the session, the stock price was $19.73 and reached a high price of $19.805, prior to closing the session it reached the value of $19.72.
-The stock touched a low price of $19.42.Recently in News on October 6, 2022, Mattel Announces Third Quarter 2022 Financial Results Conference Call.
+Mattel Inc. (MAT) is priced at $19.50 after the most recent trading session.
+At the very opening of the session, the stock price was $20.27 and reached a high price of $20.485, prior to closing the session it reached the value of $19.83.
+The stock touched a low price of $19.555.Recently in News on October 6, 2022, Mattel Announces Third Quarter 2022 Financial Results Conference Call.
 Mattel, Inc. (NASDAQ: MAT) today announced that it plans to release its third quarter 2022 financial results on Tuesday, October 25, 2022, at approximately 4:05 p.m.
 Eastern Time.
 Following this, Mattel will host a webcast conference call at 5:00 p.m.
 Eastern Time.
 You can read further details here

 Top 5 Cheap Stocks to Own Right Now